-They compared the anti-fungal properties of these natural remedies to the prescription anti-fungal drugs, Miconazole and Amphotericin B. Both of these drugs completely inhibited the growth of the candida at the typical suggested doses after two hours.
-However, the Amphotericin B inhibited growth for a longer period of time.
+They compared the anti-fungal properties of these natural remedies to the prescription anti-fungal drugs, Miconazole and Amphotericin B. Both drugs completely inhibited the growth of the Candida at the typical suggested doses after two hours.
+However, the Amphotericin B inhibited growth for a longer period.

 Tea tree oil basically had no effect at all.
-People claim that tea tree oil works for them but in light of this study, I suspect that they have bacterial problems and not candida yeast problems.
+People claim that tea tree oil works for them but considering this study, I suspect that they have bacterial problems and not candida yeast problems.

 The probiotic had zero effect.
-This is not surprising because the typical probiotic contains mostly acidophilus and a few species of bifidobacteriums which never works at this low dose.
+This is not surprising because the typical probiotic contains mostly L. acidophilus and a few species of Bifidobacteria that never work at this low dose.
 I've seen stool test results to prove this as well.
-Probiotic bacteria work by crowding out the candida yeast and they are much more effective if you take something to kill the yeast first.
+Most probiotic bacteria work by crowding out the candida yeast and they are much more effective if you take something to kill the yeast first.
 Then the good bacteria will move in and take over the areas where the yeast was, leaving it with no place to go.
-This is also why I always recommend probiotic doses in the 300 billion or more range, 15 billion is nothing as this study proves.
+This is also why I always recommend probiotic doses in the 60 billion or more range, 15 billion is nothing as this study proves.